electron/governance/wg-releases/issue-playbook/README.md

 # A Tactical Guide to Issue Triaging

-In [our Issue Playbook](https://github.com/electron/governance/blob/main/playbooks/issue-triage.md#process), the Electron team outlines a guide to how we approach our issue tracker and the basic process for triaging issues.
+In [our Issue Triage Playbook](https://github.com/electron/governance/blob/main/playbooks/issue-triage.md#process), the Electron team outlines a guide to how we approach our issue tracker and the basic process for triaging issues.

 This document is meant as a supplemental text for someone new to triaging issue.
 It outlines several common scenarios, and the responses and labels we recommend using for issue triage.
 It also tries to address several commonly asked questions for those new to the issue triage process.